 Last year I had the incredible opportunity to work in Romania for the summer and it has since become one of my favourite countries.
 Although I was working basically Sumday night to Saturday morning, we did get to see more of the country during the weekends.
-Our first weekend excursion was to a town called Sighisoara, a small fortifed town in the Transylvanian region of Romania.
+Transylvania is full of beautiful little towns, but our first weekend excursion was to a a small fortified town called Sighisoara.

 With beautifully coloured buildings and cobbled streets, it’s not wonder the town is a UNESCO World Heritage site.
 It’s a pretty touristy town, with lots of people visiting in the summer for day trip, but it really is worth the journey.